 Key Drivers

-The global drivers of this consistent decline in air sealing and insulation savings are numerous and include:
+The global drivers of this consistent decline in air sealing and insulation savings – in both Connecticut and neighboring states – are numerous and include:

 Less “Low-Hanging Fruit.”
-Customers with least efficient homes (and highest energy bills) are most motivated to air seal and/or insulated their homes through programs like HES and HES-IE. As a result, there tends to be less savings opportunity per home over time as programs mature, achieve greater cumulative participation, and serve those customers in most need of program services.
+Customers with the least efficient homes (and highest energy bills) are most motivated to air seal and/or insulated their homes through programs like HES and HES-IE. As a result, there tends to be less savings opportunity per home over time as programs mature, achieve greater cumulative participation, and serve those customers in most need of program services.

 Increasing Heating System Efficiencies.
 The savings opportunity for air sealing and insulation measure is also correlated with the efficiency of participants’ heating system.
-Increases in the prevalence of higher efficiency condensing gas furnaces across the country due to code requirements and declining costs improves overall efficiency, but also means less savings potential for weatherization measures.
+Increases in the prevalence of higher efficiency condensing gas furnaces and boilers across the country due to declining costs and continued program intervention improves overall efficiency, but also means less savings potential for weatherization measures.

 For HES & HES-IE specifically, the study also found the following drivers of lower air sealing and/or insulation savings:

 Lower pre-program consumption.
-On average, the 2019 HES participants analyzed as part of this evaluation used 20% less energy than 2018 HES cohort and nearly 30% less than the 2017 HES cohort (after weather normalization).
-The study observed similar declining total consumption trend for HES-IE. The decline in average pre-program natural gas energy consumption for both programs has a direct impact on program savings: lower pre-program consumption means less opportunity for energy savings.26
+In part due to the reasons listed above, the study observed a downward trend in annual pre-program heating-related natural gas consumption over participating HES cohorts over time.
+Specifically, the study found the average 2019 HES participant’s pre-program heating usage (913 CCF/year) was 12% less than the average 2015-2016 HES participant (1,034 CCF/year), which were the focus of the previous HES impact evaluation (R1603).
+A similar comparison for HES-IE shows a decline of 14% over the same time period.
+Declining pre-program consumption alone does not fully explain the decrease in evaluated savings between R1983 and R1603.
+However, declining average pre-program natural gas energy consumption has a direct impact on both program savings and is a contributing factor to the lesser observed savings: lower pre-program consumption means less opportunity for heating-related energy savings.

+Figure 26: HES & HES-IE Pre-Program Normalized Annual Natural Gas Heating Consumption for Air Sealing and/or Insulation Participants (CCF/Year)